Formula One: Five conclusions after Nico Rosberg edges out Lewis Hamilton

 Plenty of people have been in touch with me on Twitter and Instagram saying Nico doesn't deserve it -- Lewis was the worthy champion.

-It's hard to argue with the fact that Lewis is the more naturally gifted driver -- both spectacular and serene, demonstrated by his win at the Brazilian Grand Prix in Sao Paolo.
+It's hard to argue with the fact that Lewis is the more naturally gifted driver -- both spectacular and serene, demonstrated by his win at the Brazilian Grand Prix in Sao Paulo.

-His 10 race wins in 2016 is more than Rosberg managed, a number which in any other campaign would have given him the title.
+His 10 race wins in 2016 is one more than Rosberg managed, a number which in any other campaign would have given him the title.
 And Hamilton also suffered reliability and engine issues that didn't impact his teammate.

 On the flip side, it's hard to begrudge Rosberg this success after years of finishing second best to Hamilton and still coming back for more.
 In my book, that deserves credit.